Hunting licences and permits

 - Does the letter of permission allow me to transport the meat of the animal that I hunted to my home?

 - Do I need a hunting permit or hunting licence over and above the letter of permission from the landowner, and if so, where do I obtain such a permit or licence?

 - May I transport meat from that district, and must this meat first be processed or cooked?
 Do I need a separate permit for transporting the meat?

-Exempted farm: no licence is required for species listed on exemption certificate; transport permit for wild pig meat is required; a licence is required for hunting of game birds on all farms during open season.
+North West: On an exempted farm, no hunting licence is required for species listed on exemption certificate.
+On farms with adequate fencing but without exemption, the landowner must obtain a hunting permit from the provincial office.
+Transport permits for wild pig meat is required.
+A licence is required for the hunting of game birds on all farms during open season.
 Rock pigeon is ordinary game and hunters require a hunting licence.

-Hunting licences are always required for fur game and game birds, pigeons excluded.
+Eastern Cape: Hunting licences are always required for fur game and game birds (pigeons excluded).

 Offices where hunting licences and permits can be obtained